'Celtic Fields' – Archaeology's stepchildren

 Thuringia Possible only in insufficient resolution (5 m grid) 1-m raster data can be freely and easily downloaded in zipped xyz format separated by square kilometer tiles

 Saarland Impossible On request at the Landesamt für Vermessung, Geoinformation und Landentwicklung, for a fee of 80.-€/sqkm, truncated square kilometer tiles will be charged in full!
+(It is currently the last federal state to charge these completely excessive costs.)

 Bavaria Possible in rather low-contrast quality, but high resolution (copyright marks superimposed) Online via geodaten.bayern.de in 1-sqkm geotiff tiles, free since the beginning of 2023, download best by county (Landkreis), requires a somewhat tricky procedure and a browser extension, e.g. DownThemAll.